Lost Dirlodur

 They were in here, Balgram knew this as sure as he knew the names of his wife, of his three children.
 His prey were here in the Great Hall with him.
 One of the Six Great Halls of the Residential Ward.
 His torch painting the stone pillars that stood erect and loomed off into the dark that hung overhead.

 "They call me the Bane of The Dirlodain" Balgram shouted allowed, tired of stalking this game.
 Silence was their response and only the echo of his own voice replied a moment later.
 "I'm paid by the head you know?
-Let's get this done!" he shouted aloud.
+Let's get this done!" he shouted aloud, confidence present but fleeting.
 This time, his voice was met with the sound so rapid scurrying, and the impression of one of them, gaunt and hideous painted orange from the lick of his torch.
 The scurrying surrounded him, louder now and made worse by the silent prelude.
 The noise concentrated behind him, what sounded like half a hundred feet.
 Swiftly Balgram pivoted his heels, turning around to meet the noise, in one motion he cleaved the torch in a wide arc from his offhand while readying his axe in his other.
 There they were...

 History